Stallings graphs for quasi-convex subgroups: Effective computation

 \preuve It is a direct consequence of the definition of the Stallings graph $\Gamma_L(H)$ that the least $L$-quasi-convexity constant of $H$ is the maximal distance from the base vertex $H$ to a vertex of $\Gamma_L(H)$ (see also Proposition~\ref{prop: Stallings graphs of quasi-convex}).
 It is therefore computable once we have computed $\Gamma_L(H)$. \eop

-We note that the same parameter (the maximal distance from the root to a vertex), computed on any reduced rooted graph which is Stallings-like for $H$ with respect to $L$, is also an $L$-quasi-convexity constant for $H$, although maybe not minimal.
+\begin{remark} We note that the parameter used in the proof of Corollary~\ref{cor: compute constant}, namely the maximal distance from the root to a vertex, computed on any reduced rooted graph which is Stallings-like for $H$ with respect to $L$, is also an $L$-quasi-convexity constant for $H$, although maybe not minimal.

+In \cite{1996:Kapovich}, Kapovich actually computes \emph{some} $L$-quasi-convexity constant of the subgroup $H$, and not the least one.
+However, once such a constant is known, one can find the least constant by some brute force exploration.
+Computing the Stallings graph of $H$ as we do in Theorem~\ref{thm: effective computation}, reveals the least constant much more directly. \end{remark}

 Let us now turn to the proof of Theorem~\ref{thm: effective computation}.
 The computation of the Stallings graph of an $L$-quasi-convex subgroup is in two steps.
-The first one starts with a completion process, described in Section~\ref{sec: completion process}, which does not terminate in general, yet eventually produces a Stallings-like graph for $H$ with respect to $L$, if $H$ is $L$-quasi-convex.
-We then show, in Section~\ref{sec: solving the membership problem}, that the automatic structure on $G$ allows us to determine when a Stallings-like graph has been produced, and hence when to stop the first phase of the algorithm (this is the only point where we use the automatic structure of $G$).
-This graph in turns yields a solution to the membership problem for $H$ (Corollary \ref{membership problem for quasi-convex}).
+The first one consists in a completion process, described in Section~\ref{sec: completion process}, which does not terminate in general, yet eventually produces a Stallings-like graph for $H$ with respect to $L$, if $H$ is $L$-quasi-convex.
+We then show, in Section~\ref{sec: computing a Stallings-like graph}, that the automatic structure on $G$ allows us to determine when a Stallings-like graph has been produced, and hence when to stop the first phase of the algorithm (this is the only point where we use the automatic structure of $G$).
+This graph in turns yields a solution to the membership problem for $H$ (Corollary \ref{cor: membership problem for quasi-convex}).
 The last step uses this solution of the membership problem to effectively construct the Stallings graph $\Gamma_L(H)$ (Section~\ref{sec: computing}).

 The complexity of this algorithm is discussed in Section~\ref{sec: complexity}.